Lookup/Ibis web service API

 Client code

-A Java client library and sample code is available from the Subversion repository:
+Java, Python and PHP client libraries and sample code are available from the GitLab repository:

 All of the API methods are in the auto-generated XxxMethods

-and groups, as well as various other related entities.
-For example,
+people, institutions and groups, as well as various other related

 Java example code: